-A carer is someone who takes regular, on-going care of a family member or friend who needs support.
+A carer, or caregiver, is someone who takes regular, on-going care of a family member or friend who needs support.
 A carer can be anyone of any age and is generally unpaid.

 Many carers do not like the term; they see their role as a natural extension of the relationship they have with someone important to them.
 It is therefore not surprising that a large number of carers are not identified as such and that what they do is often not fully appreciated.
 As a result, many carers do not access the benefits and support that may be available to them.
 Finding out about benefits and support you are entitled to will help you to manage these added responsibilities and maintain quality of life.

 Caring for someone with Parkinson’s can consume a lot of time and energy which can make you more susceptible to stress and illness.
 Maintaining a positive frame of mind, together with understanding potential stressors and how to manage them, can make a huge difference to how you cope with your role and can affect quality of life for you and the person you care for.

 "Having this time and space to yourself to enjoy interests and new ideas is important.
 By doing this and by staying in touch with friends and developing new friendships, you can gain a real sense of identity and independence, outside of your caring role. " *

 From the time of diagnosis, you and the person you care for will probably experience a range of emotions, such as, sadness, fear of the future or anger.
 Communicating well with each other so that you can each express your feelings or concerns will help you both to manage them and adjust to changes over time as Parkinson’s progresses.

 Initially you may not need to provide much physical support.
 Many people with Parkinson’s remain independent for years.
 What your caring role involves will depend on how the condition affects the person you care for, the activities they do and what resources are available to help them.